Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Introduction

-We develop a new method to estimate peer influence adjusting for homophily by combining a latent position random graph model with measurement error models.
+We develop a new method to estimate peer influence by adjusting for homophily by combining a latent position random graph model with measurement error models.
 We model the network with a random dot product graph model (RDPG) and estimate the latent homophily factors from a Spectral Embedding of the Adjacency matrix (ASE).
-We then include these estimated factors in our peer influence outcome model.
+We then include these estimated factors in our linear peer influence outcome model.
 A measurement error bias correction procedure is employed while estimating the outcome model.
+The methodology is then extended to the context of binary responses with a probit regression model.

 Our approach improves upon the asymptotic unbiasedness in \cite{mcfowland2021estimating} by proposing a method for reducing bias in finite samples.
-Further, we model the network with the RDPG model, which is a latent position model and is more general than the SBM.
-We provide an expression for the upper bound on the bias as a function of $n$ and model parameters.
-Our simulation results show the method is effective in providing an estimate of peer influence parameter with low bias both when the network is generated from RDPG as well as the SBM models.
+Further, we model the network with the RDPG model, a latent position model that is more general than the SBM.
+We provide an expression for the upper bound on the bias as a function of $n$ and network sparsity.
+Our simulation results show the method is effective in providing an estimate of peer influence parameter with low bias both when the network is generated from RDPG and the SBM models.

-In the context of TCs, we first define a casual ``role model influence'' parameter with the help of $do-$ interventions \cite{pearl2009causality}.
-We then illustrate the need for adjusting for homophily and correcting for estimation bias of homophily from a network model with the help of a directed acyclic graph (DAG) \cite{pearl2009causality,hernan2009invited}.
+In the context of TCs, we first define a causal ``role model influence'' parameter with the help of $do-$ interventions \citep{pearl2009causality}.
+We then illustrate the need for adjusting for homophily with the help of a directed acyclic graph (DAG) \citep{pearl2009causality,hernan2009invited}.
 We show that the peer influence parameter in our model is equivalent to this role model influence.